israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

  Strict mode changes some previously-accepted mistakes into errors.
  JavaScript was designed to be easy for novice developers, and sometimes it gives operations which should be errors non-error semantics.
  Sometimes this fixes the immediate problem, but sometimes this creates worse problems in the future.
+ Strict mode treats these mistakes as errors so that they're discovered and promptly fixed.